GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

     print(file.read())        # READ NO TEXT AS NO MORE CONTENT TO READ.
 ```

-The `Readlines()` method is used to return a list of text of each line.
-The method do accepts argument, but it works exactly same as a read method: it designates how many bytes to read.
+The `read-lines()` method is used to return a list of text of each line.
+The method does accept an argument and works the same as a read method: it designates how many bytes to read.

-Don't get confused with `Readline()`s method which only reads the first line in string.
+Don't get confused with `Readline()` method which only reads the first line in a string.

 ```
 <file.txt>